gobolinux/Documentation/content/latest/How-tos/GAMPS-Howto.md

 StartTask MySQL
 ```

+> [!NOTE]
-{{% notice note %}} If the server crashes at this moment you might want to check
+> If the server crashes at this moment you might want to check
-the permissions of `/Data/MySQL`.
+> the permissions of `/Data/MySQL`.
 Owner and group must both be `mysql`.
 You can
-achieve this by typing
+> achieve this by typing `chown -R mysql:mysql /Files/MySQL` and starting the

-and starting the server again. {{% /notice %}}
+> server again.

 -   The next step is to set a password for the MySQL root user.
 Type